AntakovAndrey/StreamFlix/Readme.md

 ## About version 0.1.0

 This version allows you to upload your torrent file.
-After you upload it it will be started to stream on your client.
+After you upload it, it will be started to stream on your client.
 The output file of torrent must be `*.mp4` format (other file extensions are not supported in this version).

 ## Building